Social Sciences & LAW Stream

 6:00 pm Prayer at New College Chapel

-6:40 pm Drinks at the New College Bar
+6:30 pm Drinks at the New College Bar

-7:30 pm Dinner in the New College Dining Hall
+7:30 pm Dinner in the New College Dining Hall - please note we are currently running a waiting list for the dinner

 Saturday 22nd March: Faith in Public Life in a Polarised Age